-Essentially, this section should be a summary of the information contained in the note disclosures for capital assets and long-term liabilities and should refer the reader to these required disclosures.
+This section should essentially be a summary of the information contained in the note disclosures for capital assets and long-term liabilities and refer the reader to these required disclosures.

 Three types of information are required for this component of MD&A. These are as follows (as applicable):